The Attacker’s Perspective

 Click here to navigate to our Portal and log in with your credentials.

-- Run a Pen Test: Executes an internal penetration test, recons and maneuvers using the same tactics as an attacker, chaining together harvested credentials + misconfigurations + dangerous defaults + safely exploitable vulnerabilities.
+Once you complete all of the configuration steps below, an internal pentest will be executed which will perform recon and maneuver using the same tactics as an attacker, chaining together harvested credentials, misconfigurations, dangerous defaults and safely exploitable vulnerabilities.

-The operation scope is the set of IPs and/or subnets (in CIDR notation) within which you want to run the operation.
+The pentest scope is the set of IPs and/or subnets (in CIDR notation) within which you want to run the pentest.
 The larger the scope, the better results you will get.
-This is not a "vulnerability scanner" that has a narrow focus.
-NodeZero assesses your environment and uses any data it finds, and the context around it, to identify and exploit your vulnerabilities, misconfigurations, and poor cyber-security hygiene.
+This is not a “vulnerability scanner” that has a narrow focus.
+NodeZero assesses your environment and uses any data it finds, and the context around it, to identify and exploit your vulnerabilities, misconfigurations, and poor cybersecurity hygiene.